ACU Welcomes Continuation of Motorsports in England’s Forests

-Every year, participants and enthusiasts visit the nations forests to enjoy motorcycle sport events, from the beautiful setting of West Harting Down in the South, to Thetford Forest in the East, and Boltby Forest in the North.
+For the ACU, Trials and Enduro events play a vital role in getting our members and enthusiasts out to enjoy the public forest estate, while encouraging grass-roots and competitive motorcycle sport across the UK.
+Many thousands of people every year visit the nations forests to take part and spectate in motorcycle sport events, from the beautiful setting of West Harting Down in the South, to Thetford Forest in the East, and Boltby Forest in the North.
 Events range from club-level trials, to national championship competitions, allowing people of all ages and abilities to take part.

-Safe and legitimate sporting events also help reduce illegal riding, and the ACU together with local clubs and organisers regularly work with local forestry officers to help combat illegal riding and work to secure the future of motorcycle sport.
+The review also found that communities affected by motorsports events on the whole are supportive, and marginally impacted due to the limited frequency of events at each forest.
+Motorsport events also provide support for rural economies estimated between £2.2 to £2.4 million per year.
+Safe and legitimate sporting events also help reduce illegal riding, and the ACU together with local clubs and organisers regularly work with local forestry officers to help combat illegal riding and secure the future of motorcycle sport.

 Looking to the future, the ACU will set up a Sustainability Taskforce to consider the impact of our sports and appropriate mitigation.
 We are committed to working with stakeholders, organisers, manufacturers and other forest users to encourage and improve sustainability, while reduce the environmental impact of our sport.

 Early initiatives will include continuing to work closely with Beat Foresters on the ground to effectively manage the land and safeguard nature, with other considerations including contributing to insetting and offsetting schemes, contributing to new wildlife corridors and habitats and working with manufacturers on electric vehicles.
 The ACU are also committed to working closely with Forestry England on a new fees structure to ensure reinvestment into the public forestry asset.